Description:

 - Configure a variable or a global to store the result after execution.

 - Click the "ExcelOrTxtToXML" step to configure its "Required" properties.
 Provide a name for the step.
-Provide a variable or global reference to the file path that holds the application server's XLS or TXT file.
-Provide the variable or global reference to store the XML file path.
+Provide a variable or global reference to the file path of the application server's XLS or TXT file.
+Provide a variable or global reference to store the XML file path.
 Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-- Click the "ExcelOrTxtToXML" step to configure its "Optional" properties.
-Click the Save button.
+- Click the "ExcelOrTxtToXML" step to configure its "Optional" properties, then click the Save button.

-- Save the process definition, create an instance, and then execute it.
+- Save the process definition, create an instance, and execute it.
 Select and render the process instance to check the step properties.
-The process step should make an XML file as configured.
+The process step should generate an XML file as configured.

 Definition Sample: